-9. Diigo: Social bookmarks are a quick way for me to save a web page and find it easily.
-I have thousands I regularly search but I find I am using it less every year, especially as my blog grows and I have more references here, such as my Friday’s Finds.
+9. Pinboard — Social bookmarks are a quick way for me to save a web page and find it easily.
+I have started a new library on Pinboard but my older Diigo account is still online, as well as my Friday’s Finds.

 8: Slack: This social sharing platform, with activity streams, is a great way to stay connected and work in small groups.
 It’s a good platform for small communities of practice as well.